sruthidevatd/listener-documentation/user-guide/dashboard.md

 **Manage Sources**

-Add, lock, edit, and delete sources.
+Add, edit, and delete sources.
 For more information, see [Manage Sources](manage-sources.md).

 **Manage Systems**